alonzi/DataWranglingForOpenData/ExploratoryDataAnalysis.md

 * Pick a variable and make a histogram or a bar graph.
 Explain why you chose that type of plot.

-* Compute the mean, median, and mode of the wage feature.
+* Compute the mean, median, mode, and standard deviation of the wage feature.

+* Pick a feature and make a summary table.

+* Identify an outlier and explain how to treat it.